 Consequences of Failure to File the Certification and Motion.
 If the debtor fails to timely file the certification and motion, the debtor will not be eligible for a bankruptcy discharge in the case.

 Debtor Attorney’s Certification.
-If an individual chapter 13 debtor was represented by an attorney in the case, the debtor’s attorney must (A) certify that they have explained the requirements for a discharge to the debtor, (B) certify that to the best of their knowledge the debtor qualifies for a discharge under §§ 521, 1308, and 1328(a), (g)(1), and (h) of the Code, and (C) file their certification with the debtor’s certification and motion.
+If an individual chapter 13 debtor was represented by an attorney in the case, the debtor’s attorney must (A) certify that they have explained the requirements for a discharge to the debtor, (B) certify that to the best of their knowledge the debtor qualifies for a discharge under §§ 521, 1308, and 1328(a), (g)(1), and (h), and (C) file their certification with the debtor’s certification and motion.
 See Vt.
 LB Form O-2.

-Motion for Entry of Hardship Discharge pursuant to §§ 1228(b) or 1328(b) of the Code.
+Motion for Entry of Hardship Discharge in Chapter 12 and 13 Cases.

 If a chapter 12 or chapter 13 debtor is unable to make all of the payments required by their confirmed plan and wishes to obtain a discharge, they may file a motion for a hardship discharge under § 1228(b) or § 1328(b) as applicable.
 See Vt.
 LBR 9013-4(b)(12) & (13).